qingstor/qingstor-sdk-java/docs/example/sign_with_server.md

     // Step 5: set the signature to the request. reqHandler.setSignature("accessKey", serverAuthorization);
-    /**
-     * There may be a time difference between the client and the server, and the result of the signature calculation is closely related to the time.
-     * So it is necessary to set the time used for the server's signature to the request.
-     * You can send strToSignature to the server to get the server's signature time.
-     * The concrete server example refers to the "The Local Time Is Incorrect".
-    **/
-    reqHandler.getBuilder().setHeader(QSConstant.HEADER_PARAM_KEY_DATE, gmtTime);

     // Step 6: send request.
 Async requests use the method sendAsync(), sync requests use the method send(). reqHandler.sendAsync();